knuber/hc_comp/bsforecast/bs_forecasting.md

         this table could be built and static or the logic coudl be live but that requires more tables import cms tables? a static table build out would facilitate using logic eventually wihtout needing it right now

-# will need to look at adding a location/entity identifier
+# will need to look at adding a location/entity identifier (**done**)

+the party table shoudl convert from account to party.that evnt table should convert from whatever the forecast spend level is to the account level.

+This could be different for different areas. (plant spend versus general twinsburg spend number)